 Because these molecules are a part of the hair, the substance or drugs can be professionally screened with a high level of accuracy.

 Hair follicle drug testing is not more accurate than other screening techniques, like urine screening; but it shows a longer look back period.
 Here’s why; for even low-level drug use, the body processes the drug and eliminates it from the blood and urine over time.
 The drug detection times in urine or blood diﬀer from drug to drug and also based on the frequency of use.
 This diﬀers from the presence of drugs in the hair since the drug molecules have become a part of the hair.

 Where a certain substance might only be in the bloodstream or urine for less than a week, the presence of the drug’s molecules in the hair could last much longer, as long as 90 days.
 The identification-window is limited only by the length of hair collected, our labs request one and a half inches of head hair for the 90-day look-back period.

-With drugs like opioids, methamphetamine, and cocaine; hair drug screening can be highly eﬀective in identifying even casual use.
+With drugs like opioids, methamphetamine, and cocaine; hair drug testing can be highly eﬀective in identifying even casual use.

 Interestingly, because hair needs time to grow, it does take time for the evidence of drug use to show up in the hair.
 In most cases, drugs show up in hair follicle screenings about seven days after use.

 How Much Hair is Collected for a Hair Follicle Drug Screening?

 Because all hair is slightly diﬀerent, there is a range of hair samples needed for an accurate hair follicle drug screening.
 Most screenings need 70 – 80 strands of hair at a length of up to 1.5 inches.
 Body hair can also be tested, hair should be taken from underarms, legs or arms.
 With body hair, the amount of hair to be provided to the lab should be about the size of a large cotton ball.